EarthmanT/e2e/README.md

 1. Create a Lab.
 2. Download the latest version of this demo from the releases page.
-3. Upload the plugin for scaling the database cluster.
+3. Upload the plugin for scaling the database cluster. ![upload dblb plugin][uploadplugin]
 4. Create dummy secrets for the k8s cluster: `for i in kubernetes_master_ip kubernetes_certificate_authority_data kubernetes_master_port kubernetes-admin_client_key_data kubernetes-admin_client_certificate_data; do cfy secrets create -s null $i; done`
 5. Upload the `db` blueprint. ![upload db blueprint][uploaddb]
 6. Upload the `lb` blueprint. ![upload lb blueprint][uploadlb]